JayJayArr/journey/src/work/things_didnt_know.md

 You started a job after studying and didn't know about RDP?
 What else didn't you know?

-Well here is a _small_ list in no particular order, if you are looking for some inspiration this might be a good place to look:
+Well here is a _small_ list in no particular order, I will keep it updated as I hopefully learn more stuff.
+If you are looking for some inspiration this might be a good place to look:

 - IP addresses, Netmasks, Gateways, including how to track and manage them
 - linux, all the different distros